State Senator Charles Schwertner on WTAW - WTAW

-State Senator Charles Schwertner discussed ongoing issues with Child Protective Services including funding and employee salaries, Senate Bill 3 about school choice, committee assignments, and more during his update from Austin on The Infomaniacs on Tuesday, January 31.
+State Senator Charles Schwertner discussed Governor Abbott’s State of the State Address, sanctuary cities, the “bathroom bill”, property taxes, and more during his appearance on The Infomaniacs on Tuesday, February 7.

 Click below to hear Charles Schwertner visiting with WTAW’s Scott DeLucia.